🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Strategy 5: Liquidity Timing

-Ideal entry window: Initiate positions 1-4 weeks before settlement when trading volume accelerates yet pricing inefficiencies persist.
-Avoid the final 24-hour window where spreads compress but price swings intensify.
+Ideal entry window: Initiate positions 1-4 weeks ahead of settlement as trading volume increases but inefficiencies persist.
+Steer clear of the final 24 hours when spreads compress but price swings intensify.

 FAQ